 - Mental health distress (Connecting Matters)

-In addition, Action Matters is a cross-cutting theme emphasizing the importance of making active choices, both for your own well-being and to support the health and safety of those around you.
+In addition, Action Matters is the "umbrella" or cross-cutting theme emphasizing the importance of making active choices, both for your own well-being and to support the health and safety of those around you.

 Collaborative relationships with various University bodies (e.g., residential colleges, centers for diversity and inclusion, Graduate School, Outdoor Action and athletics) are fundamental to the success of UMatter.
 Our partners enrich UMatter programs and can serve as co-facilitators with staff in three key departments within University Health Services:

 - Health Promotion and Prevention Services

 - Sexual Harassment/Assault Advising , Resources & Education (SHARE) Office

 Current students are key UMatter partners who drive UMatter's social media content and events.